weltliteratur/blog/_drafts/2016-09-06-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

-The first quote from the 1972 novel points to a future date, 7th of October, 2014.
-At least one major newspaper published an article about this fictional event two years ago (German weekly "Die Zeit": ["The story starts now."](http://www.zeit.de/2014/43/arno-schmidt-tellingstedt-die-schule-der-atheisten)), spot on.
+The first quote from Arno Schmidt's 1972 novel ["The School for Atheists"](https://en.wikipedia.org/wiki/The_School_for_Atheists) points to a future date, 7th of October, 2014.
+When we traversed this point in time two years ago, at least one major newspaper published an article about this long-imminent event (German weekly "Die Zeit": ["The story starts now."](http://www.zeit.de/2014/43/arno-schmidt-tellingstedt-die-schule-der-atheisten)).

-How about Jean Paul, May lover:
+How about Jean Paul, the greatest of all May lovers:

 <div id="tiwoligallery">
  <ul>